coenm/RepoM/tests/RepoM.Plugin.Misc.Tests/Configuration/VerifiedDocs1/DocsRepositoryActionsTests.DocsRepositoryActionsSettings_RepositoryActionAzureDevOpsGetPullRequestsV1.verified.md

-﻿Action menu showing zero or more menu items with current opened pull requests for this repository.
+﻿This action results in zero or more items in the contextmenu.
+For each open pullrequest for the given repository, it will show an action to go to the specific PullRequest in your favorite webbrowser.

 Action specific properties: